South Carolina Minimum Wage for 2016, 2017

 South Carolina's state minimum wage rate is $7.25 per hour.
 This is the same as the current Federal Minimum Wage rate.
 The minimum wage applies to most employees in South Carolina, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 The South Carolina minimum wage was last changed in 2008, when it was raised $0.70 from $6.55 to $7.25.
-South Carolina's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+South Carolina's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 The current minimum wage in South Carolina is $7.25 per hour.
 South Carolina has no state-specific minimum wage law, instead adopting the Federal Minimum Wage by reference.